tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 ``ns3::MacStatsCalculator::UlOutputFilename``.

-PHY KPIs are distributed in three different files, configurable through the attributes ``ns3::PhyStatsCalculator::RsrpRsrqFilename``,  ``ns3::PhyStatsCalculator::UeSinrFilename`` and  ``ns3::PhyStatsCalculator::InterferenceFilename``.
+PHY KPIs are distributed in three different files, configurable through the attributes ``ns3::PhyStatsCalculator::RsrpSinrFilename``,  ``ns3::PhyStatsCalculator::UeSinrFilename`` and  ``ns3::PhyStatsCalculator::InterferenceFilename``.

-In the RSRP/RSR file, the following content is available:
+In the RSRP/SINR file, the following content is available:
   1. Simulation time in seconds at which the allocation is indicated by the scheduler
   2. Cell ID
   3. unique UE ID (IMSI)
   4. RSRP
-  5. RSRQ
+  5. Linear average of the SINR peceived by the RBs

 The contents in the UE SINR file are:
   1. Simulation time in seconds at which the allocation is indicated by the scheduler